Pablo Presbere

-Pablo (originally Pabru) Presbere (1670? -1710) was an indigenous king of the community of Suinse, in the region that is now known as Talamanca, in the south-east of Costa Rica.
+Pablo (originally Pabru) Presbere (1670? -1710) was an Indigenous king of the community of Suinse, in the region that is now known as Talamanca, in the south-east of Costa Rica.
 He is remembered as the indigenous leader who led the aboriginal insurrection in "Tierra Adentro" (an area on the Talamanca mountain range) against the Spanish authorities on September 29, 1709, in the course of which several friars and soldiers and the wife of one of these were killed and fourteen temples erected by the missionaries were set ablaze.
 The rebellion was supported by all the natives of Costa Rica from Cerro Chirripó to Isla Tojar, in Almirante Bay, Panama, with the exception of the Viceitas, and allowed the aboriginals to regain control of the territory of Talamanca, which became a refuge area during the colonial period of Costa Rica.
 He was known as the most feared warrior in Talamanca.
 Some sources argue that his original indian name "Pabru" means "chief of the macaw" and "Preberi" would be "Place of running waters".
 The macaw is a bird of religious significance for the Bribri people thus, some scholars argue that Presbere was actually a shaman or religious leader and not from a warrior caste, which may also explain both the respect that he inspired in other natives and the fear that the Spaniards had for him.

 Biography

 The reason for the indigenous uprising of 1709 was the interception, by Presbere, of a letter ordering the uprooting of the Talamanca Indians from their lands and transferring them, by force, to the villages of Boruca, Chirripo, and Teotique.
 Secretly reunited in Suinse with the head of the Cabécares, Comesala, both chiefs quietly organized the stockpile of spears made of hardened wood and leather shields.

-On September 28, 1709, under the command of a group of Cabécares and Teribes, and allied with the chief of Cabécar Comesala, Presbere attacked the convent of Urinama, where they killed Fray Pablo de Rebullida - who had lived in Talamanca for 15 years and spoke seven languages indigenous - and two soldiers.
+On September 28, 1709, under the command of a group of Cabécares and Teribes, and allied with the chief of Cabécar Comesala, Presbere attacked the convent of Urinama, where they killed Fray Pablo de Rebullida - who had lived in Talamanca for 15 years and spoke seven indigenous languages - and two soldiers.
 Rebullida died of a thrown and its corpse was decapitated, because among these natives appropriating the head of an enemy meant to appropriate the powers that this one had in life.
 After attacking Urinama, the army of Presbere went to Chirripó, where another friar was killed, Antonio de Zamora, two soldiers, a woman and her son, as well as some indigenous acolytes of the friars.
 They continued on their way to Cabécar, where five Spanish soldiers died, while the remaining eighteen fled towards Tuis, twelve leagues from Cartago, where they tried to resist, but then chose to continue towards Cartago.
 The Indians in arms burned fourteen churches founded by the missionaries, the convents and town houses, and destroyed the images and sacred objects of the friars, because these were a symbol of the threat they represented to their traditional order.